 External linking refers to websites of authority that link back to your website.
 Like online directories, they help boost your online presence and show Google that your website is one that should be referred to on a particular topic.
 However, gone are the days where you would just make various postings on article sites thinking that will do the job.

-Today, it's about reaching out to relevant bloggers and online publications.
-A good idea could be to submit a guest post to some nonprofit and high-quality websites.
+Today, it’s about reaching out to relevant bloggers and online publications.
 Having trusted sites linking back to your website also increases your overall business credibility and helps you stand out as an expert in your field.

 If you already have a website, do you know if it has been optimized?
 Whether you built it yourself or you had a service create it, having a website that has been correctly set up is crucial.
 It is the backbone of your strategy, and you need this to ensure that future tactics don’t go to waste.